wiseaidev/rocket-yew-starter-pack/README.md

 1. **Use this template**: Click on the green "Use this template" Button.

-1. **Clone the Repository**: Clone this repository to your local machine or click on .
+1. **Clone the Repository**: Clone this repository to your local machine.

     ```bash
     git clone https://github.com/your-username/rocket-yew-starter-pack.git